vilaphongdouangmala/vilaphongdouangmala/README.md

 ## Vilaphong Douangmala (Liang)

-Welcome to the README of a full-time full-stack developer with 4.0 GPAX business degree
+Welcome to the README of a full-time full-stack developer with 4.0 GPAX business administration degree

 ---